 A family advisory council, formed by parents, patients, hospital staff and faculty members, has a mission of ensuring families obtain the information and guidance they need to care for their children.
 Twelve members work together to promote family-centered care, emphasizing quality and safety.
 This partnership between staff and the families who bring a vision for enhancing care represents a new paradigm in the way health care is delivered in a hospital.

-Lessons Learned (100 words): Describe what lessons your team learned from this initiative, project or topic.
-How will these lessons improve children’s health care?
+Lessons Learned (100 words): Describe what your team learned from this initiative or project - successes and failures.
+How will what you learned improve children's health care?
+Identify what you would repeat and what you would do differently.